adelheidsoftware/adelheid-website-11ty/src/pages/brand.md

 You should use the logo when it is the main element in your design.
 If the design requires a longer width than height, then opt for the banner instead.

 **Wordmark**: In most cases, the wordmark should be included in the logo.
-The logo should only exclude the wordmark if the context already establishes the brand and makes clear that you are talking about Adelheid Software.
+The logo should only exclude the wordmark if the context already establishes the brand and makes clear that you are talking about {{ company.name }}.

 ## Mark
 Use our mark when the brand has already been clearly established on the page or in the design.
 It is also acceptable to use the mark to link to our website where appropriate.